 - Combined hormonal vaginal ring (NuvaRing)

 - Progestin-only options:

 - Pills (norethindrone): Micronor, Nor QD, and generics

 º Injection: Depo-Provera lasts three months º Implant: Nexplanon lasts three years

 - Traditional copper IUD (ParaGard): Lasts for 10 years

 These are safe for all users.
 Condoms have the added advantage of preventing STDs (sexually transmitted diseases).
-However, they are “operator-dependent.”
-Their effectiveness depends on consistent use.
-This means they may not be a good choice if you are at high cardiac risk from an unplanned pregnancy
+The effectiveness of these “operator-dependent” methods depends on consistent use, so they may not be a good choice if you are at high cardiac risk from an unplanned pregnancy.